-September 30, 2013 End of FY 2013 Senior Executive/Professional Performance Cycle.
-October 21, 2013 End-of-Year Guidance issued.
-October 28, 2013 Executive Resources Information System (ERIS) is populated via download from the National Finance Center (NFC) and forwarded to the bureau contacts.
-November 1, 2013 Recommended rating and appraisals for bureau CFOs, CIOs, PHRMs, and AMs covering the Department's 25 percent of ratings for the "Financial Operations and Management," "IT Management," "Human Capital Management," and "Acquisition Management" critical elements are provided to the Office of Executive Resources (OER) to transmit to bureaus for consolidation into CFOs', CIOs', PHRMs' and AMs' overall ratings, respectively.
+September 30, 2014 End of FY 2014 Senior Executive/Professional Performance Cycle.
+September/October 2014 End-of-Year Guidance issued.
+October 2-7, 2014 Executive Resources Information System (ERIS) is populated via download from the National Finance Center (NFC) and forwarded to the bureau contacts.
+October 14, 2014 Recommended rating and appraisals for bureau CFOs, CIOs, PHRMs, and AMs covering the Department's 25 percent of "Business Acumen" ratings for the "Financial Operations and Management," "IT Management," "Human Capital Management," and "Acquisition Management" critical elements are provided to the Office of Executive Resources to transmit to bureaus for consolidation into CFOs', CIOs', PHRMs' and AMs' overall ratings, respectively.
 Principal Human Resources Managers forward performance ratings of executives requesting higher level review for executives who exercise this option and for which no higher level exists in the bureau or operating unit.
-November 8, 2013 Bureaus provide performance recommendations for those executives requiring Departmental Performance Review Board (DPRB) review to OHRM, Office of Executive Resources.
+Organizational assessment results are issued to bureaus as required by OPM regulations.
+October 16, 2014 Bureaus provide performance recommendations for those executives requiring Departmental Performance Review Board (DPRB) review to OHRM, Office of Executive Resources.
 DPRB completes review of performance ratings of executives requesting higher level review and forwards recommendations to the Secretarial Officers for their PRBs' consideration.
 Office of the General Counsel (OGC), Chief Information Officer (CIO), CFO/ASA and the Office of the Secretary (OS) provide recommended ratings to the Director of Human Resources Management (HRM), OHRM, for Office of the Secretary PRB review.
-Organizational assessment results are issued to bureaus as required by OPM regulations.
-November 18-26, 2013 Bureaus, including OS, provide performance recommendations and Presidential Rank Award nominations to bureau operating Performance Review Boards (PRB) and convene PRBs and the DPRB.

-November 27, 2013 Results of DPRB review of performance recommendations are provided to bureau heads by the Director for HRM/CHCO.
+October 27-31, 2014 Bureaus, including OS, provide performance recommendations and Presidential Rank Award nominations to bureau operating Performance Review Boards (PRB) and convene PRBs and the DPRB.
+November 5, 2014 Results of DPRB review of performance recommendations are provided to bureau heads by the Director for HRM/CHCO.

 Results of the OS PRB are provided to OGC, CIO, CFO/ASA, and OS by the Director for HRM/CHCO.

-December 4, 2013 Bureaus, OGC, CIO, CFO/ASA, and OS complete review process.
+November 12, 2014Bureaus, OGC, CIO, CFO/ASA, and OS complete review process.
 Secretarial Officers submit performance recommendations (with appraisals and narrative justifications) and Presidential Rank Award nominations to the Director of HRM, for the Departmental Executive Resources Board (DERB) review.

-December 17-18, 2013 DERB meets and finalizes recommendations on performance outcomes and Presidential Rank Awards and submits them to the Director for HRM/CHCO.
-January 3, 2014 Final decisions are made by the Secretary of Commerce
+December 1-9, 2014 DERB meets and finalizes recommendations on performance outcomes and Presidential Rank Awards and submits them to the Director for HRM/CHCO.

+December 16, 2014 Final decisions are made by the Secretary of Commerce